-Put-in-Bay has been a popular destination for tourists since the mid-1800’s.
+The island has been a popular destination for tourists since the mid-1800’s because of all of the things to do in Put in Bay.
 It came to national attention during the War of 1812.
 Commodore Perry sailed from its harbors to defeat the British in the Battle of Lake Erie.

 Peace allowed locals and tourists alike embraced the island.
 Learn about the exciting history of Put-in-Bay with a visit to the Lake Erie Historical Museum.

 Lake Erie Historical Museum Resale Shop

 The Resale Shop, located on-site, is a key component to keeping the museum alive.
 Donations of clothing, homegoods, and appliances are carefully vetted before they are accepted.